Skip to main content

 How can vaccines help?

 Many infections can be prevented by following the recommended vaccine schedule as proposed by the CDC, so be sure to keep up-to-date with your vaccines and those of your children.
-Your doctor and pharmacist can provide more information about important vaccines for you and your family.
+Your doctor and pharmacist can provide more information about important vaccines and timing for you and your family.

 See also